Shopify/mybench/docs/detailed-design-doc.rst

 A common approach to discover the limits of the database is by performing a sequence of benchmarks with increasing event rates.
-When the database is overloaded, the event rate will plateau and the latency will stagnate.
+When the database is overloaded, the event rate will plateau or decline and the latency will increase.
 To perform this type of benchmarks, an accurate and precise rate controller is required.
 One naive approach to implement such a controller would be executing the event code followed by a sleep in a simple loop.
 The sleep duration can be